H-4 Visa | Application Process | Processing Time, EAD Work Permit

 Can I get premium processing for my H-4 visa?

-H4 visas are not eligible for premium processing, but it is an option for H1B holders.
+H4 visas are not eligible for premium processing, but it is an option for H-1B holders.
+Thus, H-4 visa extensions will be processed faster if filed with an H-1B Extension

 Which one is typically faster, getting an H-4 visa stamp at the U.S. Consulate or getting an H-4 change of status?